 Human eyes were made for most efficient seeing at a distance.
-But, as you know, VDT use demands using your eyes at a closer range, usually intensely, over long periods of time.
+But, as you know, Visual Display Terminals (VDT) demand use of your eyes at a close range, usually intensely, over long periods of time.
 This alone can strain your eyes and may cause vision problems to develop or aggravate existing vision conditions.
-Effects on the eye vary depending on the individual and the work station.
+Effects on the eye vary depending on the individual and the workstation.
 Some of the factors influencing this are:

 If a terminal is positioned against a background that makes it difficult for the eyes to adjust to the images on the screen, such as a white wall or a window, strain can also result.
 In this case, the pupils are adjusting to the bright background rather than to the darker screen, and the images on the screen become difficult to see.
 The VDT operators often compensate by bending their heads or turning their bodies to block the light, causing muscle strain as well.

-- painting or covering the wall facing the terminal in a color or texture that reflects less light
+- Paint or cover the wall facing the terminal in a color or texture that reflects less light.

-- installing a dark screen or partition behind the machine
+- Install a dark screen or partition behind the machine.

-But before changes are made in any office, it is important to discuss the proposals with fellow employees, taking into account their preferences.
-Darker lighting, walls and windows may be more depressing and stressful than the original problem.
+But before changes are made in any office area, it is important to discuss the proposals with fellow employees, to take into account their preferences.
+Darker lighting, walls, and windows may be more depressing and stressful than the original problem.

 Eyeglasses and contacts